h-roy/nsm/readme.md

 projection code from the `code-projected-constraints` research project.

 - ⚡ Projection transforms for Optax optimisers that keep constraint Jacobians satisfied
-- ⚡ Differentiable least-squares solvers (LSMR, normal equations, Kaczmarz) for constraint systems
+- ⚡ Differentiable least-squares solvers (LSMR, normal equations) for constraint systems
 - ⚡ Works with PyTrees, JIT compilation, and automatic differentiation
 - ⚡ Designed for constrained training loops in JAX-based deep-learning workloads
 - ⚡ Documentation powered by MkDocs + mkdocstrings